 In 2015, an immense upgrade project began in order to bring the museum into the 21st century.
-Since July 14, 2018, visitors have been able to enjoy a brand new building designed by the architect Bernard Desmoulin.
+Since May 12, 2022, visitors have been able to enjoy a brand new building designed by the architect Bernard Desmoulin and can visit a brand new museum.

 Visible from boulevard Saint-Michel and accessible from rue Du Sommerard, the new reception area lends the museum greater visibility and extension and includes all the facilities expected of a modern museum.